cameron-raymond/Website/content/blog/rl-for-traffic-flow.md

 Each intersection is controlled by a traffic light entity that has two states: allowing north-south traffic (light is green for cars north and south of the light and red for cars east and west of the light) or allowing east-west traffic.
 Since we are trying to minimize waiting times for cars, we also need to include waiting times into our state space.
 As it would be unrealistic to account for a continuous measure of wait times for every car, we instead discretize this for each queue of cars.
 The amount of time each car has been waiting in the north and south queues of a particular intersection is summed.
 This value is binned as a zero, low, medium, or high waiting time for the pair of queues.
 The same is done for the east and west queues for each intersection.

-Thus we have a state space with a maximum of: 2<sup>lights</sup> ⋅ 4<sup>2⋅lights</sup> = 2<sup>4</sup> ⋅ 4<sup>8</sup> = 1,048,576 states.
+Thus we have a state space with a maximum of: $2^l \times 4^{2l} = 2^4 \times 4^8 = 1,048,576$ states.

 ### Action space

 Each light can enable north-south traffic or east-west traffic.
 This means that there are two actions available for each light at each step: switch light directions (turn green lights to red or turn red lights to green) or do nothing.
-Thus, the total action space is 2<sup>4</sup> = 16 possible actions.
+Thus, the total action space is $2^4=16$ possible actions.

 ### Reward scheme